AnyLog-co/documentation/04- Southbound Interfaces/06- Third-Party/04- Kubearmor.md

 By sending KubeArmor data into EdgeLake (via *gRPC*), users and applications are able to query the distributed data.
 This approach distributes each query to the edge nodes with relevant data and aggregates the individual replies to form a unified and complete result set equivalent to a reply from a cloud based database.
-A more detailed information on how EdgeLake  Operates is available in [Value Proposition article](https://medium.com/anylog-network/anylog-value-proposition-7746f04fd0a3).
+A more detailed information on how EdgeLake  Operates is available in <a href="https://medium.com/anylog-network/anylog-value-proposition-7746f04fd0a3" target="_blank">Value Proposition article</a>.

 Users deploying EdgeLake to manage the KubeArmor's event data are able to extract real time insight from their data, enable real-time alerts and monitoring and service the data to analysis and AI applications, all of that without cloud